Covid vaccines need to be more accessible for workers who can't easily take time off, expert says. Or the US may face a winter surge - KTVZ

 In September, Pfizer expects to submit for EUA for children ages 2 to 11 years old, the company said during its first-quarter earnings teleconference on Tuesday.

-Although vaccinating children quickly is looking more optimistic, it is too soon to say whether school districts might require students to be vaccinated in order to return to classrooms this fall, Slavitt said.
+Although vaccinating children quickly is looking more optimistic, it is too soon to say whether school districts might require students to be vaccinated to return to classrooms this fall, Slavitt said.

 Such a decision would be made locally and might require full approval of the vaccines from the FDA, he said.